Yoga Etiquette: 10 rules

 8. I’m nervous to come to my first class, I don’t want to be the only one not knowing what to do.

-Every class with an * asterisks on the schedule is suitable for beginners, which are most of the classes that we offer.
+We now offer ‘BEGINNER’S YOGA’ for complete beginners.
+Other recommended classes for beginners are Hatha, Yin&Yang or BarreYoga.
 Know that there are new students starting all the time, every day.
 The person next to you in class might have just started too.
 We don’t teach too fast, so you will be able to follow along just fine.
 And after a couple of classes you will know the basics and feel very comfortable.
 You may start at any time you like in the year!

 9. I have a lot of back pain.
 I hear from my doctor and friends that yoga will help.
 I’m scared I will make it worse, what do you suggest?